Gutter Guard Reviews

 LeaFree, $10 per foot; get buying instructions at leafree.com.

-With surface-tension gutter guards, water clings to the rounded nose of the guard and flows into the gutter, while leaves and other debris fall off over the edge.
+With surface-tension gutter covers, water clings to the rounded nose of the guard and flows into the gutter, while leaves and other debris fall off over the edge.
 Surface-tension guards work very well with leaves and other large debris.
 Small debris sometimes gets in but usually washes out the downspouts without a problem.

 This type of guard works only if the guard is installed at an angle that’s similar to the slope of the roof.
 This isn’t always possible on long gutter runs because the gutters need to be pitched so the water flows to the downspouts, which means one end will need to be hung high.
 If you install surface-tension guards on gutters that are mounted high on the fascia, they will cause debris dams and allow more junk inside the gutter.